138paulmiller/PyMaze/README.md

 The marks S and X within the corner cells correspond to the Start and End of the maze respectively.
 The width of the maze refers to number of columns in the maze.
 The height of the maze refers to number of rows in the maze.
-By default, the name of the maze files generated will be based on the value of the seed.
-For example, if the seed used was 138.1 then the maze files will be 138.1_maze.txt and 138.1_portals.txt.

 ## Portals
-These files are used for debugging purposes and represent the undirected edges of the maze's graph structure.
+These files are used for debugging purposes and represent the edges of the maze's undirected graph structure.
 The _portals.txt is a list of 2D coordinates.
-Each coordinate is a pair of cell identifiers and if a pair exists, the player may move between the two cells.
+Each coordinate is a pair of cell identifiers and if a pair exists, an edge between the cells exists.
+These edges are referred to as portals since the player may move between the two cells.

 Example on a 3x3 Maze